phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
-* Support for easing functions
 * Console
 * More effect samples
 * RemoveAfterEffects
-* Refactor so effect isn;t ap property but an action - playEffect maybe`
 * Add Sprite methods queueEffect? loopEffect?
 * Build list of all sprites to add to stage and add them in correct order so later ImageSprites are above earlier TextSprites etc.
 * Allow control over zOrder (relative methods like Sprite.putBehind(otherSprite))